Techdemo/FE2-resit/README.md

     flex-direction: column;
   }
 ```

-with the @supports rule we can check if the browser of the client supports flexbox.
+with the @supports (or also know as a feature query) rule we can check if the browser of the client supports flexbox.
 If it does support flexbox, this block of code gets applied.
 If it does not, it does not get applied.
 This is a cool feature but we have to provide fallbacks.
 In this case, the `<main> </main>` contains our date of the recipes.
 And just to be sure, I render that data in a `<ul></ul>`.
 So eitherway, the data gets rendered as a vertical list.
 If this wasn't the case we could provide a layout with `float`.
 Thinking about semantic html really makes life more easier sometimes.

+Important to know is that @supports is [not supported](https://caniuse.com/#feat=css-featurequeries) by Internet Explorer at all!

 #### Fonts
 I've imported the custom fonts using the @font-face css rule.
 Although the font-face rule is supported in alot of browsers, it is still advisable to provide fallback fonts.
-The fonts that are used in this webapp are downloaded from google fonts.
+The fonts that are used in this website are downloaded from google fonts.
 After that I converted them to two file formats. `woff2` and `woff` are readable by all current browsers that support custom fonts.

 ```css
 @font-face {